SplineSmoothing/MGSS/README.md

 # MGSS: A Multigrid Spline Smoothing Toolbox
-Penalized splines is a popular method for function estimation under the assumption of smoothness and is well established for one- or two-dimensional covariates.
+The penalized spline (P-spline) method is a popular tool for data smoothing and is well established for one- or two-dimensional covariates.
 The extension to multiple covariates is straightforward but suffers from exponentially increasing memory and computational complexity.
 This toolbox provides a matrix-free implementation of a conjugate gradient method (CG.R) for the regularized least squares problem resulting from tensor product B-spline smoothing with multivariate and scattered data as well as preconditioned version (MGCG.R) where a geometric multigrid preconditioner is applied.
 Further details can be found in [Siebenborn and Wagner, 2019](https://arxiv.org/abs/1901.00654).

 ## Manual
 The manuals for the matrix-free CG-method (CG.R) and the matrix-free MGCG-method (MGCG.R) are provided.